Ghana's EOCO, Nigeria EFCC sign MoU to combat trans-border organized crimes

 The move climaxes a three-day Cyber Peer Exchange Programme that was organised by the EFCC in Nigeria with its West African neighbours in attendance.

-The exchange programme aimed to strengthen regional collaboration and cooperation in the fight against cybercrime and other serious and organised crimes.
+The aim of the exchange programme was to strengthen regional collaboration and cooperation in the fight against cybercrime and other serious and organised crime.

-Signing the Memorandum of Understanding at the EFCC headquarters in Abuja, Nigeria, Chairman AbdulKarim Chukkol said that there was an earlier MOU that was signed in 2019 but was never operationalized and as a result, he will ensure that this MoU does not remain on paper but will be operationalised fully.
+Signing the Memorandum of Understanding (MoU) at the EFCC Head Quarters in Abuja, Nigeria, Chairman AbdulKarim Chukkol said that there was an earlier MoU that was signed in 2019 but was never operationalized and as a result, he will ensure that this MoU does not remain on paper but will be operationalised fully.

-He expressed hope that EOCO will replicate all the positive things that they have learned during the programme to further boost all the good work EOCO is doing.
+He expressed hope that EOCO will replicate all the positive things that they have learnt during the programme to further boost all the good work EOCO is doing.

-The Executive Director of EOCO, COP Maame Yaa Tiwaa Addo-Danquah, was grateful to the EFCC for organising the peer exchange programme.
-She mentioned that her team has learned so much during the programme and believes they are ready to work with her to change the tides of the office.
+Executive Director of EOCO, COP Maame Yaa Tiwaa Addo-Danquah was grateful to the EFCC for organising the peer exchange programme.
+She mentioned that her team has learnt so much during the programme and believes they are ready to work with her to change the tides of the office.

-She assured the Acting Chair of the EFCC that EOCO will do all it can in its power to implement all the great strategies that the EFCC has in place to fight crimes and to make EOCO an organisation of world repute.
+She assured the acting Chair of the EFCC that EOCO will do all it can in its power to implement all the great strategies that EFCC has in place to fight crimes and to make EOCO an organisation of world repute.

 “I can say, the EFCC will be proud of us when you hear that the EOCO has also moved from the way we do things to a better way of doing it.

-“I am very hopeful that all your efforts will not be in vain.
-We have to operationalize this MoU because, if we don’t, it means we have wasted everybody’s time, and I assure you that when we go back if there is anything we need some clarification or explanation on, we will not hesitate to reach out to you," she stated.
+“I am very hopeful that all your effort will not be in vain.
+We have to operationalize this MoU because, if we don’t, it means we have wasted everybody’s time, and I assure you that when we go back if there is anything we need some clarification or explanation, we will not hesitate to reach out to you”.
+She stated.